yusufoglu218/cleaner-booking-api/README.md

 # Cleaner Booking Rest Api

 Cleaner Booking rest api that includes the following opearations using spring boot and mySql DB.
-- Retrieve available cleaner list to book
+- Retrieving available cleaner list to book
-- Book available one or more cleaners
+- Booking with one or more cleaners
-- Retrieve book detail
+- Retrieving booking detail

 ## Prerequisites